hpdcj/PCJ-blast/README.md

 # PCJ-blast

+PCJ-blast is small peaco of software which allows to run sequence alignment in parallel in highly scalable manner.
+PCJ-blast reads input sequence and compares it with the reference database using NCBI-BLAST.
+Due to the dynamic load balancing PCJ-blast is couple of times faster than solutions based on the statid prtitioning of input data and reference database.
+Moreover PCJ-blast can be run efficiently without partotioning reference database which significantly simplifies installation and usage.
+The PCJ-blast allows to run analysis on different hardware, starting from workstation, thorugh Hadoop clusters up to large supercomputers with thousands of cores.
+The observed speedup is almost linear which can reduce analysis time from weeks to single hours.

-PCJ-blast requires PCJ library.
-To obtain the library visit [PCJ Homepage](http://pcj.icm.edu.pl) or [its GitHub repository](https://github.com/hpdcj/PCJ).
+PCJ-blast requires NCBI-BLAST installed and PCJ library.
+To obtain the library visit [PCJ Homepage](http://pcj.icm.edu.pl) or [GitHub repository](https://github.com/hpdcj/PCJ).
+The NCBI-BLAST can be obtained form [NCBI repository](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/).

 ## Usage